open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 The example `ErrorCauseExtractor` implementation checks whether the error is an instance of `MyLibWrapperException` and has a cause, in which case it unwraps it.
-The `error.getCause() != null` check is rather relevant: if the extractor did not verify both conditions, it could accidentally remove the whole exception, making the instrumentation miss an error and thus radically changing the captured telemetry.
+The `error.getCause() != null` check is very relevant: if the extractor did not verify both conditions, it could accidentally remove the whole exception, making the instrumentation miss an error and thus radically changing the captured telemetry.
 Next, the extractor falls back to the default `jdk()` implementation that removes the known JDK wrapper exception types.